nus-cs2103-AY2021S2/ip/docs/README.md

 Expected outcome: Program will close in 5 seconds.

 ## Acknowledgement
-Cat picture is from [Chi's Sweet Home](https://en.wikipedia.org/wiki/Chi%27s_Sweet_Home) by Kanata Konami.
-All rights belong to the original creator.
+Appreciate all the help provided by Luoyi Lu. https://github.com/luo-git/ip All rights belong to the original creator.
-No copyright infringement intended.
+No copyright infringement intended.f